- Basic TPG Troubleshooting

 - Fixed Wireless

 In case you're on the Fibre-to-the-Node, you should consider switching to a different one.
-The reason for that is because your distance from the nearest node will affect your Internet speed.
+The reason for that is that your distance from the nearest node will affect your Internet speed.
 If you're far from the node, chances are your Internet connection will be slower than usual.

 You can check this article about the top 10 ISPs in Australia to see the best option in case your TPG connection is still slow after doing the steps above.
 But if you want to save time, you can call us directly at 1300 106 571.
 We can give you the best NBN connection at a reasonable price!